-1. Supporting documents in original format or confirmed copies.
 The general requirement is that the supporting documents with an application shall be submitted in original format.
-A criminal record certificate shall always be submitted in original format, whereas other certificates (birth certificate, marriage certificate, child-custody documents, etc.) may be submitted as confirmed copies.
+A criminal record certificate can be submitted in copy, whereas other certificates (birth certificate, marriage certificate, child-custody documents, etc.) may be submitted as confirmed copies.

 A confirmed copy is defined as being a document authenticated by a competent public authority (either the issuer of a certificate or another public authority), confirming that the original version has been copied.
 The confirmation does not entail material confirmation of the contents of the certificate in question.
 It is important that a certificate has been legally authenticated (see below) before a confirmed copy is made of it.